Based on MoneyGeek's scoring system, you can find the best insurance in Florida according to your type of home and the coverages you prioritize.

 Ranking as the second-best home insurance in Florida, Allstate has several unique coverage options not found among other providers, including Home Rental Coverage.
 Allstate also offers yard and garden coverage, which increases the limits for trees, landscaping and riding lawn mowers.

-To provide you with quotes you can rely on, MoneyGeek collected home insurance quotes from providers across the country.
+To provide you with quotes you can rely on, MoneyGeek collected home insurance quotes from providers that are writing new policies in the Sunshine State.
 These quotes were balanced against property claims ratings and customer satisfaction scores from J.D.
 Power to determine the best home insurance nationally and in Florida.

 The Best Homeowners Companies in Florida for Service Quality